sdaclin/angular-board/README.md

 tagManager
 -------------
-tagManager is a custom directive for angular to create a tagmanager component based on an angular array of tags
+tagManager is a custom directive for angular to create a tagmanager component based on an angular array of tags.

+ *  requires jQuery (tested with jQuery 1.8.3)
+ *  uses bootstrap 2.2.2

 commandBar
 -------------